julianjohannesen/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

      On a.id = we.account_id
      /* To group by name and channel type, we need to GROUP BY right here.
 This tells the db how we want to split up the channel count. */
      GROUP BY a.id, a.name, we.channel) t3
-/* Now we have to JOIN another subquery that provides a table of the id, name and the MAX count as max_chan.
+/* Now we have to JOIN another subquery that provides a table of the id, name, and the MAX count as max_chan.
 This subquery doesn't provide the channel name.  */
 JOIN (
   SELECT t1.id, t1.name, MAX(ct) max_chan
   /* The query above is created using the same subquery that we earlier aliased as t3.
 But we have to repeat it here and alias it as t1. */